ManlyMarco/QuickAccessBox/README.md

 3. Press the generate thumbnails hotkey.
 4. Adjust the camera with your mouse.
 Zoom in and out with mouse wheel.
 5. Once you are happy with the result, press Left Shift to advance to the next item.

+### In case of issues
+If your game crashes or the thumbnail generation hangs at some point, it's most likely because of an issue with the zipmod.
+Turn on the console when generating thumbnails to see any errors that might be happening, and fix whatever in the zipmod that is causing them.
+Try spawning and removing all of the items in the zipmod manually and see if they work properly.

+If you see a lot of HSPE errors in log, they can be ignored.
+You can remove KKPE/AIPE/HS2PE before generating thumbnails to clean up the log and make it easier to spot issues.

 ### Notes
 - You can abort thumbnail generation at any time by pressing and holding the Esc key.